ginkorea/llm_agentic_system/readme.md

 ## Tools Available

-This project includes a set of powerful tools integrated into the agent for various tasks:
+This project includes a set of integrated tools based off of the LangChain tools suite are available for the agent to use for various tasks:

 1. **`calculate`**:
    - Description: Evaluates mathematical expressions.